lizardfs/documentation/source/adminguide/basic_configuration.rst

   /var/lib/mfs/metadata.mfs

-There is an empty metdata file available which you can use to create a new one.
+There is an empty metadata file available which you can use to create a new one.
 If you want to use the default location, just issue a::

   $ cp /var/lib/mfs/metadata.mfs.empty /var/lib/mfs/metadata.mfs